Parenting Rights & Resources

 (707) 664-2480

-Employees who are Pregnant or Nursing
+Employees who are Pregnant or Lactating

 Federal and state law prohibit Sonoma State University from discriminating against pregnant or nursing employees.
 Sonoma State is required to provide reasonable locations and break time for new parents who breastfeed.
 Further, we cannot discriminate for employment purposes against pregnant or nursing employees.
 Here are some online resources for supervisors: